p477d343/pcap_analyser/README.md

 ## Logging

 The PCAP Analyzer uses the Python logging module to log information and errors during the analysis process.
-The log messages are written to the `pcap_analyser.log` file.
+The log messages are written to the `pcap_analyser.log` file, which can be found in the `AnalyzingResult` directory after the analysis is complete.

 ## Dependencies